Skip to content

 Both OSCAR and AirwayLab keep your data under your control.
 OSCAR stores everything locally on your computer.
 AirwayLab processes everything in your browser using Web Workers, and no data leaves your device unless you explicitly opt in to features like AI insights or community data contribution.

 This stands in contrast to manufacturer apps (myAir, DreamMapper) that upload your data to corporate servers and may share it with insurance providers.
 Both open-source tools give you the analysis without the privacy trade-off.
+Read more about PAP data privacy and your rights.

 Using Both Tools Together